Nursing

 Prerequisites

-NURS 331 : RN-BS Evidence-Based Practice
+NURS 331 : RN-BSN Evidence-Based Practice

 Online only.